BackofenLab/Cherri/README.md

 10,123136102,123136122,+,5,1245880,1245902,+
 ```

-If no additional occupied regions are specified (`--occupied_regions`), only the ones of the given input interactions (`--RRIs_table`) are used.
-However, to be consistent with the feature generation of the trained model, we recommend that the user also specifies the occupied regions used to train the model provided via `--model_file`.
+We recommend that the user also specifies the occupied regions used to train the model provided via `--model_file`.
 For example, for the PARIS_human model without graph features, the occupied regions data object is located at
 `Model_without_graph_features/PARIS_human/occupied_regions/occupied_regions.obj` (inside the mentioned zip file from [Zenodo](https://doi.org/10.5281/zenodo.6533932)).